Skip to main content

 "Family unity is very important among Asian families and home is where the family gathers," said Palo Alto-based real estate broker Linda Lee of Keller Williams.

-The homeownership rate was much higher for Asian Americans than for Black Americans, at 45.7%, and Hispanic Americans, at 49.9% in the first quarter of the 2024, according to the Census Bureau.
+The homeownership rate was much higher for Asian Americans than for Black Americans, at 45.7%, and Hispanic Americans, at 49.9% in the first quarter of 2024, according to the Census Bureau.

 However, it was lower than the rate for white Americans, 74% of whom own their homes.